 - Experience the excitement of cutting edge science

-- Gain intensive practical knowledge using state-of-the-art technology
+- Gain practical knowledge for using state-of-the-art technology

 - Determine whether graduate studies may be a viable postgraduate goal

-- Enhance undergraduate education by gaining an understanding of how the techniques and procedures discussed in lecture and lab are used in the real world
+- Gain an understanding of how techniques and procedures discussed in courses are used in the real world